What’s the Latest Solar Panel Technology?

-One of the other major advances in solar technology are BIPVs (building integrated photovoltaics).
+One of the other major advances in solar technology is BIPVs (building-integrated photovoltaics).
 These are solar cells that are, as the name suggests, built directly into a structure during the construction process.
-Note that they can be added afterwards, but it’s a difficult, expensive and tedious process.
+Note that they can be added afterward, but it’s a difficult, expensive and tedious process.
 It’s much easier to integrate BIPVs while the building is unfinished and still in its construction stages.

 Often in the roof, these built-in solar cells then provide a continuous power source.
 Most BIPVs are solar panels, sometimes covered by a glass pane to provide additional protection.
 Solar shingles are being produced by some companies, but the cost is prohibitive when you take their efficiency into account.
 With that in mind, we at Go Solar Group recommend against solar shingles, unless you have thousands of dollars burning a hole in your pocket.

 Additionally, if combined with some form of battery backup, these buildings would then become de facto energy-independent, needing no connection to the grid whatsoever.
 With the improving technology and dropping prices of battery backups, such as the Tesla Powerwall 2, the possibility of off-grid homes and businesses increases.
 Indeed, many solar experts are talking about the need to make advances in solar storage to keep up with more efficient panels.

 Solar Windows: an Insulating Medium for the Sun

 Another possible avenue to explore for BIPVs is windows integrated with solar technology.
 Once again we must turn to our old friend, printed perovskite.
 These cells can be printed in a semi-transparent fashion and layered onto windows.
 These windows, when combined with a few other factors, can then be turned into transparent solar panels.
 These windows can even be darkened or lightened, so in summer they block that blazing summer heat from shining through your windows, and in winter they let in the maximum amount of heat possible.